+(Measuring Behavior)

-Academic Indicators for School Support- Strict Discipline Academies Exceeds Any combination of "Meets" or "Exceeds" in all indicators or "Exceeds" in all indicators Mee ets Any combination of "Meets" or "Exceeds" AND has no more than "Approaching" and/or 1 "Does Not Meet" Indicator Approa ching Any combination of "Meets," "Exceeds," or "Approaching" indicators AND no more than 2 "Does Not Meet" indicators Does No ot Meet Any combination of "Meets," "Exceeds," or "Approaching" AND has 3 or more "Does Not Meet" indicators (Measuring State Expectati Target Reason for Tracking Measure Academies will meet 75% Rubric Exceeds: All goals are met 75% of all MICIP goals are met Is the school meeting the state approved academic expectation and plan they have submitted? of current goals and be "on track to meet" ongoing MICIP goals as submitted to the state of Michigan.
-Meets: ≥75% but < 100% Approaching: ≥ 50% but <75% Does Not Meet: <50% (Measuring Attendance) Target Reason for Tracking Measure Rubric 70% of students will show an improvement in their attendance from fall to spring (or enrollment until departure) Are students making sufficient growth in attendance to obtain the knowledge needed to graduate?
-Academies will track and submit an attendance report from their school information system at the end of each school year Students with a rate above 90% are automatically considered "improved" Exceeds: ≥85% Meets: ≥70% but < 85% Approaching: ≥ 55% but <70% Does Not Meet: <55% (Measuring Behavior-DEI) Target Reason for Tracking Measure Rubric 70% of students will show an increase in their social skills from fall to spring (or enrollment until departure) Are students making sufficient growth in the social skills needed to prepare them for success?
-Academies will track and submit a report from their SEL data at the end of each school year.
-Exceeds: ≥85% Meets: ≥70% but < 85% Approaching: ≥ 55% but <70% Does Not Meet: <55%
+Target Reason for Tracking Measure Rubric

+70% of students will show an improvement in their behavior from fall to spring (or enrollment until departure) Are students making the expected growth in regulation and self-control to prepare them for success?
+Academies will track and submit a report from their behavior data at the end of each school year.
+Students with less than 10 behavior incidents are automatically considered "improved" Exceeds: ≥85% Meets: ≥70% but < 85% Approaching: ≥ 55% but <70% Does Not Meet: <55%

+(Measuring Social Emotion al Needs)

+Target Reason for Tracking Measure Rubric

+70% of students will show progress after the second screening in at least one area of a social emotional screening Are students making the expected growth towards gaining the proper social emotional skills needed to prepare them for success?
+Academies will submit a report from two consecutive testing sessions using a mutually agreed upon SEL screening tool at the end of each school year Exceeds: ≥85% Meets: ≥70% but < 85% Approaching: ≥ 55% but <70% Does Not Meet: <55%